VOLTTRON/volttron/docs/source/core_services/security/Key-Stores.rst

     $VOLTTRON_HOME/agents/$AGENT_UUID/$AGENT_NAME/keystore.json

+*Note: $AGENT_UUID and $AGENT_NAME are just placeholders;
+they are not actual environment variables.*

 Agents that are not installed, such as platform services and stand-alone agents, store their key stores here::

     $VOLTTRON_HOME/keystores/$VIP_IDENTITY/keystore.json

+*Note: $VIP_IDENTITY is not an actual environment variable.*

 Generating a Key Store
 ----------------------

-Agents automatically retrieve keys from their key store unless both the ``publickey`` and ``secretkey`` parameters are specified when the agent initialized.
+Agents automatically retrieve keys from their key store unless both the ``publickey`` and ``secretkey`` parameters are specified when the agent is initialized.
 If an agent's key store does not exist it will automatically be generated upon access.

-Users can generate a key pair (i.e., key-store file) by running the ``volttron-ctl auth keypair`` command.
+Users can generate a key pair (in a key-store file) by running the ``volttron-ctl auth keypair`` command.